 About Deniz Ates

 Balancing a busy schedule with fitness can be challenging in London, especially when commuting to the gym takes time away from other commitments.
-Deniz, a personal trainer specializing in boxing, solves this by bringing training to you.
-His mobile sessions offer busy professionals practical workouts that save time, relieve stress, and keep them engaged.
+Deniz, a personal trainer specializing in boxing, solves this by bringing the training to you.
+His mobile sessions offer busy professionals practical workouts that improve fitness, relieve stress, and save time.

 Deniz began his fitness career in 2012 as an assistant coach at his local boxing club, quickly becoming the head coach.
 He is certified by England Boxing, Boxing Awards, Focus Awards, Hatton Academy, and Boxercise®.
 He is also a member of UK Coaching, The National Register of Personal Trainers (NRPT), The European Register of Exercise Professionals (EREPS), and The Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).